SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

     return config.gatewayProviderName === 'klarna-checkout';
     });

 This code is checking for a payment configuration with a gatewayProviderName matching "klarna-checkout".
-Feel free to change this string to something else, so long as it is consistent with that of a compatible payment configuration (more on this later).
+Feel free to change this string to something else, so long as it is consistent with that of a compatible payment configuration.

 3. Component mapping
 Open klarna-checkout.module.ts located in the same directory.